jbn/modpipe/README.rst

 I'm sure this is going to bite me in the ass, but if you return a tuple from a function and that tuple's size matches the arity of the next function in the pipeline, it does ``f(*res)``.
 Otherwise, it does f(res).
 Keyword arguments don't work.

+Tuples are special.

+* If your transformer returns anything but a tuple, it's assumed to be the single argument to the next transformer.

+* If your transformer returns a tuple AND if the length of that tuple matches the arity of the next transformer, the star-expanded (i.e. ``f2(*args)``.

+* If your transformer returns a tuple AND the length of that tuple DOES NOT match the arity of the next transformer, it's applied as the single argument to the next transformer.

+- The star-expansion rules don't apply to lists.
+They only apply to tuples.
 Misc
 ----